-Here you can find information about the ISEC mentors and some possible project ideas.
+You can find information about the 2022 ISEC mentors below.

 Carlos was born in Málaga and raised in a lovely village near the city, with a breathtaking view of the sea from the cliffs.
 After finishing high school, he moved to Madrid to continue his studies.
 He graduated in both Mathematics and Physics at the Complutense University of Madrid in 2016, and in 2017 he completed his Master in Education and Teaching Formation.
-He worked at SEK Catalunya International School for one school year (2017-2018).
-Carlos taught Physics and Mathematics, including IB Physics and Mathematical Studies.
-He can only speak positively about all his students – they passed their exams with great marks and did outstanding small research projects during the school year.
-Carlos currently works at the Complutense University of Madrid.
-He is doing a PhD in Quantum Thermodynamics, working with numerical simulations of several quantum systems.
+He works in Switzerland at Collège et Lycée Saint-Charles teaching IB Maths and Physics.
+Carlos also worked at the Complutense University of Madrid, where he did research on Quantum Thermodynamics, working with numerical simulations of several quantum systems.

 Özgür Can was born in Istanbul, Turkey and he spent his childhood years in a small village near the Aegean Sea in Western Turkey where he had the opportunity to observe the Milky Way every clear night.
-He is currently finishing his Bachelor’s Degree in Physics from The Middle East Technical University.
-His research topic is mainly focused on Black Hole X-Ray Binaries and the anomalies in their accretion disks.
-After finishing his degree, Özgür is planning to continue his research about the topic and obtaina Master’s Degree in Astrophysics.
+He is currently studying for a Master’s Degree in Astrophysics at The Middle East Technical University and working as a Research Assistant.
+His research topic is mainly focused on X-Ray Binaries and the anomalies in their accretion disks.

 Özgür has been an active member of the Astronomical Society of his university.
 He was part of the organizing committee for the National Astronomy Congress of Turkey in 2014, 2016, and 2018.
 He was alsoan advisor to the organizers of Turkey’s first Astrobiology Conference. Özgür also traveled all around Turkey and spent most of his time giving lectures on astronomy and popular science.
 He presented his research at the International Conference for Physics Students in 2017.